granite creek

 Mineralization at Granite Creek is carlin-style, similar to nearby deposits at Turquoise Ridge and Twin Creeks.
 Since 1980, the property has produced nearly one million ounces of gold, primarily from the CX, Mag, and Range Front Zones that are all located in the hanging wall of the east-dipping Range Front fault of the Osgood Mountains.

-The primary host rocks at are interbedded shale, siltstone, and limestone rock units of the Ordovician Comus Formation with lesser mineralization in shales and limestones of the underlying Cambrian Preble Formation.
+The primary host rocks are interbedded shale, siltstone, and limestone rock units of the Ordovician Comus Formation with lesser mineralization in shales and limestones of the underlying Cambrian Preble Formation.
 Mineralization controls include inverted reverse faults, Cretaceous dikes, and favorable host rocks.
 Relatively high-grade, underground, mineralization in the CX and Range Front Zones are found at intersections between fault zones and receptive portions of the lower Comus Formation.
 Mineralization is primarily sooty, fine-grained pyrite with gold hosted in arsenic-rich rims.
 Altered rocks are commonly decarbonatized, argillized, and silicified.

 Title Address Description